Teriyaki Pork Chops

 - 1 ½ teaspoons freshly cracked black pepper

-- ½ tsp garlic powder
+- ½ teaspoon garlic powder

 - 1 tablespoon avocado oil (or vegetable oil)

-- sesame seeds (optional; for serving)
+- white sesame seeds

-- sliced green onions (optional; for serving)
+- thinly-sliced green onions

 Instructions